Postmedia-Archive/pantry/README.md

 ## Introduction

 Pantry is an HTTP client cache used to minimize requests for external JSON and XML feeds.
-The Pantry will cache resources to minimize round trips, utilizing the local cache when available and refresh the cache (asynchronously) as needed.
+Pantry will cache resources to minimize round trips, utilizing the local cache when available and refresh the cache (asynchronously) as needed.
+(As of 0.7.x, Pantry can also proxy cache any raw resource.)

 As with any of our projects, constructive criticism is encouraged.